 Google search DIY gym projects and you're sure to find many options.
 You can also check out Catalyst Athletics' Ebook on DIY Equipment.
 It's full of great ideas for your home gym.

-The meat of this article will be based on buying new equipment from low-price providers in order to build your budget home gym.
+The meat of this article will be based on buying new equipment from low-price providers to build your budget home gym.

-There are a number of quality manufacturers that are producing budget-friendly gear.
-These include Rep Fitness, Fringe Sport, Titan Fitness, CAP, etc… the list goes on.
+Numerous quality manufacturers are producing budget-friendly gear.
+These include REP, Fringe Sport, Titan Fitness, LUXIOAJUN, etc… the list goes on.

 Let's have a look at where you can focus your search to acquire those pieces listed above on a budget.